-^{} WA Bridge Grants are available to WCG recipients only (not CBS eligible) who enroll in at least 3 credits, meet the 60% MFI, and do not qualify for the College Bound Scholarship.
-Amount can be a flat rate, lump sum payment for the year or awarded proportionally across terms, whichever is in the best interest of the student.
-The award is limited to need and is not prorated by enrollment level.
+^{}Bridge Grants are available to WCG recipients (not CBS eligible) who enroll in at least 3 credits, meet the 65% MFI, and do not qualify for the College Bound Scholarship.
+Amount can be a flat rate, lump sum payment for the year, or awarded proportionally across terms, whichever is in the best interest of the student.
+Award is limited to need and is not prorated by enrollment level.